 We made another road stop in front of Lago Enriquillo to see Las Caritas – Parque Nacional.
 This ancient cave goes back to the time of our indigenous Taino ancestors.
 The Taino’s were sadly slaughtered and wiped off the island when Colombus (the romanticized rapist thief) came plundering through our island.
 Anyway, it was a fun walk up these slippery limestone stairs.
 Wear the right shoes!

 These faces and symbols were carved by the Taino people.
-I kind of wish they’d left us something more insightful than smiley faces, but… I am grateful we’re left with some remnant of their time on the island.
+I kind of wish they’d left us something more insightful than smiley face emojis, but… I am grateful we’re left with some remnant of their time on the island.
 Definitely wear sturdy shoes, the natural limestone steps are very slippery.

 The greatest thing about our road trip exploration throughout the Dominican Republic was being able to stop at beautiful sites as we pleased.
 We wouldn’t have otherwise seen or been able to discover these gorgeous gems if we had been in the back of a tour bus, or worse- stayed in a resort in Punta Cana.
 My uncle parked the car and we walked up to see the crystalline, bright emerald river of Las Marias in the town of Neiba.
 I watched the local children effortlessly climb up trees and jump into the water without a second thought.
 They swam as graciously as the fish from the Los Patos River.